vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 WinSCP you may have to copy your data to a local disk or other network drive before being able to work with it, depending on the application and use case.

-[Cyberduck](yoda-disk-cyberduck.md) Cyberduck like WinSCP is an application for working with remote data, whereas WebDrive and YodaDrive map the Yoda Network Disk to a drive transparently.
-So you can use the WebDrive and YodaDrive to work with data in Yoda as if it was local data, but if you use Cyberduck you may have to copy your data to a local disk or network drive before being able to work with it, depending on the use case and application.
+[Cyberduck](yoda-disk-cyberduck.md) Cyberduck like WinSCP is an application for working with remote data.
+WebDrive and YodaDrive map the Yoda Network Disk to a drive transparently.
+So you can use WebDrive and YodaDrive to work with data in Yoda as if it was local data, but if you use Cyberduck you may have to copy your data to a local disk or network drive before being able to work with it, depending on the use case and application.